After the Colosseum, Forum, or Palatine Hill, stay in the ancient heart of Rome instead

 From Arch of Constantine: 7 min walk

-Famous for: a 6th-century church created out of ancient Roman Forum buildings, with one of the most important early Christian mosaics in Rome.
+Famous for: a 6th-century church grafted onto buildings of the ancient Roman Forum, holding one of the earliest monumental mosaics in the city.

 03